-When comparing different model variants, the number of model parameters remains unchanged and differences in the deviance correspond to differences in the Akaike Information Criterion (AIC).
-A model variant is disfavored at the 95% confidence level if its deviance is more than 5.9 points above the model variant with minimal deviance [15].
-Due to the finite number of samples, there is some uncertainty in the deviance calculation, see Web Appendix 4.
-To benchmark the process-oriented model, a traditional descriptive model was used, see Web Appendix 5.
-The process-oriented model provides a link between the inter-individual heterogeneity in the extent of lesions, and the inter-individual heterogeneity in risk.
-This enables calculation of so-called conditional hazard ratios (HRs), see Web Appendix 6.
+When comparing different model variants, the number of model parameters remains unchanged and differences in the deviance correspond to differences in the Akaike information criterion (AIC).
+A model variant is disfavored at the 95% confidence level if its deviance is more than 5.9 points above the model variant with minimal deviance (15).
+Due to the finite number of samples, there is some uncertainty in the deviance calculation (see Web Appendix 4).
+To benchmark the process-oriented model, a traditional descriptive model was used (see Web Appendix 5).
+The process-oriented model provides a link between the interindividual heterogeneity in the extent of lesions, and the inter-individual heterogeneity in risk.
+This enables calculation of so-called conditional hazard ratios (HRs) (see Web Appendix 6).

 Penalized cubic splines were applied to indicate age dependencies inherent in the data.
-Analysis with the process-oriented model relies on a purpose-built C++-software [8].
-The preliminary and comparative descriptive analysis was performed with MATLAB R2020a.
+Analysis with the processoriented model relies on a purpose-built C++ (https:// isocpp.org/) software (8).
+The preliminary and comparative descriptive analyses were performed with MATLAB R2020a (MathWorks, Natick, Massachusetts).